CHIA-AN-YANG/checkout-process/README.md

   - Node.js: ^14.17.1
   - npm: ^6.14.13
   - vue-router: ^3.5.2
+  - vuex: ^3.6.2
   - @vue-stripe/vue-stripe: ^4.2.5
   - axios: ^0.21.1
-  - bootstrap-vue": "^2.21.2"
+  - bootstrap-vue": ^2.21.2
+  - webpack: ^4.46.0  *Please note that, using webpack 5 may cause this project to crash*
+  - terser-webpack-plugin: ^4.2.3
+  - postcss: ^2.2.6,
+  - postcss-loader: ^2.1.6,

 ## Contributing
-Drop me an email, leave a comment, or make pull request if you have any suggestions for improvement.
+Drop me an email, leave a comment, or make a pull request if you have any suggestion for improvement.
 I would greatly appreciate it!
 My email address is: chiaan.y.creativeworker@gmail.com